lassekongo83/adw-gtk3/README.md

 ninja -C build install
 ```

-### Flatpak

-If you want to use this theme in flatpak applications, run these commands:

-* Light theme: `flatpak install org.gtk.Gtk3theme.adw-gtk3`
-* Dark theme: `flatpak install org.gtk.Gtk3theme.adw-gtk3-dark`

-The above commands assumes that you have the flathub respository active.
-If not: `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`

-Thanks to [https://github.com/dusansimic](dusansimic) for the help.

 ### Updating the theme

 Navigate to the `adw-gtk3` folder that was originally cloned.
 (If you removed it, do the steps above instead).